 These should include videos, how-to blogs, published research, and replicable activities for the classroom and teacher professional development.

-Before undertaking antiracist work with students, the adults will need to do their homework.
+Before undertaking this work with students, the adults will need to do their homework.
 We can’t be the lead teachers on DEI issues and learn alongside the kids.
 We need to be deeply informed about the systemic structures and barriers that have marginalized the folks we are trying to empathize with—along with the effects (data) of the inequities and trauma caused.

 A simple structure like the text-based seminar or circle practice, along with tweaks to the abovementioned norms and shared agreements, works well for small and grade-level PLCs doing professional development.
 Here are readings and resources covering multiple contexts.